AdobeDocs/analytics.en/help/implement/js-implementation/function-tl.md

  -->

-When tracking some links that open a popup window, the Chrome built-in popup blocker might prevent AppMeasurement from opening a popup window that would normally be allowed.
+When tracking some links that open a popup window, the Chrome built-in popup blocker might prevent [!DNL AppMeasurement] from opening a popup window that would normally be allowed.
 To avoid this, add a `target="_blank"` attribute to calls that open a window:

 ```
 <a href="./popup.html" target="_blank" onClick="<a href="./popup.html" onclick="s.tl(this,'o','popup',null,'navigate');javascript:window.open('./popup.html','popup','width=550,height=450');